 “These young men and young ladies can and will rise to whatever level of expectation is set for them,” Chad says.
 “And it really all starts with just one person saying, ‘I believe in you.’”

 After his internship, Abillyon landed a full-time job with a popular Dallas food truck – Ruthie’s Fueled by Café Momentum.
 He’s now enrolled in college and recruits and trains other Café Momentum graduates to join the food truck team.

 “Being at Café Momentum was like entering a whole new world,” he says.
 “I learned things like looking someone in the eye when I speak to them.
 I learned to set goals.
 I learned to take care of myself and not put friends who didn’t really care about me ahead of my own goals.”

-Teaching kids to play with knives and fire
+A new approach to reentry: teaching youth to play with knives and fire

 Prior to launching Café Momentum, Chad Houser was a rising star on the Dallas food scene.
 His life path changed after he was invited to share his culinary skills with juveniles in detention.